masoodazizi/my-hugo-site/content/posts/how-to-publish-hugo-site.md

 Building a personal website with Hugo and GitHub Pages has been an incredible learning experience.
 My website now serves as a hub for my blog, an online CV, and a professional contact page.
 With tools like Hugo, Formspree, and a custom domain, creating a modern, professional online presence is easier than ever.

 If you’re inspired to create your own site, check out my [GitHub repository](https://github.com/masoodazizi/my-hugo-site) for the source code and follow these steps.
 Happy building!

+---

+*Prefer reading on Medium?
+[Check it out here](https://medium.com/@masoodazizi.com/level-up-your-online-presence-build-your-personal-website-with-ease-bd8a8c34625a).*